camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

       </p>
       <p>
         <strong>Text Content:</strong>
-        The path to a process definition that is part of this deployment.
+        The path to the resource that is part of this deployment.
 The resource is loaded with the classloader of the process application and must thus be relative to the process application classloader root(s).
       </p>
     </td>
   </tr>